Podcastindex-org/docs-api/README.md

 *   Note: If no \[max\] is specified, the default is 40.
 *   Note: Language and category names are case-insensitive.
-*   Note: You can mix and match the cat and !cat filters to fine tune a very specific result set.
+*   Note: You can mix and match the cat and notcat filters to fine tune a very specific result set.

 -----